 - Why keeping everything is almost as dangerous as keeping nothing

-- Prime considerations in implementing an effective records retention program
+- Prime considerations in implementing an effective Records Retention Program/Policy

-- Personnel “files” – key retention and privacy concerns
+- Personnel “files” – key retention and privacy rules of law

-- When and how to dispose of hardcopy paper, electronic storage devices and/or to delete electronically stored information
+- When and how to destroy electronically stored information (ESI)

 This program has been approved for credit hours through the HR Certification Institute.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.